 The secret about Oregon wines is out, and people are taking notice.
 However, Oregon is not mass-producing wines the way many regions worldwide are.
 In fact, 75% of Oregon wineries produce fewer than 5,000 cases per year.
 This means Oregon wine producers are primarily family-owned wineries focusing on small-batch, or boutique, wine production.

 4. Similarities to France

-Oregon’s terroir shares many similarities with France, more specifically, the region of Burgundy where Pinot Noir and Chardonnay are found in abundance.
-Both wine regions sit on the 45th Parallel, equidistant between North Pole & Equator, and share similar maritime weather.
+Oregon’s terroir shares many similarities with France, more specifically, the region of Bourgogne where Pinot Noir and Chardonnay are found in abundance.
+Both wine regions sit on the 45th Parallel, equidistant between the North Pole and the Equator, sharing similar maritime weather.
 The combination of a perfect terroir and some of the most incredible winemakers in the world is why Oregon has been so successful in producing some of the best wines in the world utilizing the same varieties.

 5. Strict wine regulations

 One of the major distinctions between Old-World and New-World wines is the strict regulations that many Old-World regions must go through to be recognized as producers of a specific varietal and region.
 Champagne can only be named Champagne if grown, harvested, and produced in a specific region while adhering to strict guidelines throughout the process.
 Many New-World countries and regions do not have as strict a governing body to ensure that varietals and growing regions are protected and that the consumer is not misled.
 That is not the case, however, in Oregon.
 Oregon has strict labeling laws to ensure the consumer knows what varieties(s) are present in a particular wine and the vineyard, state, county, and AVA in which that bottle was produced and must contain 100% Oregon grapes.
 When it comes to Oregon wines, you know exactly what you are getting.